VedantMahadik/Tetris/README.md

 ### Note:

-- when initalizing app set a default value in the scores.txt file say 0 to avoid errors
+- When initalizing app set a default value in the scores.txt file say 0 to avoid errors